2016–17 Southern Thailand floods: Flood related diseases

 There were concerns over an increased risk of disease brought on by flooding.
 According to the Yala province's public health officer, Dr. Utitsak Harirattanakul, there were 365 cases of flood-related illness between January 19 and January 26, most of which were respiratory illnesses, food poisoning, red eyes, or dengue fever.
 The Ministry of Public Health highlighted worries on February 1, 2017, about the potential spread of leptospirosis once the floods in the southern region had subsided.
-In the provinces of Krabi and Trang, 157 cases were documented since the year's commencement, and three people died from the illness.
+In the provinces of Krabi and Trang, 157 cases were documented and 3 people died from the illness since the beginning of the year.

 Education

 The Ministry of Education reported that more than 41,000 pupils in 11 provinces in the south were severely affected by flooding.
-According to Boonrux Yodpheth, secretary-general of the Office of the Basic Education Commission, in addition to residences and farms, schools in 26 educational zones in those provinces were also severely impacted.
+According to Boonrux Yodpheth, secretary-general of the Office of the Basic Education Commission, schools in 26 educational zones in addition to residences and farms in those provinces were also severely impacted.
 The flash floods in Songkhla prompted the closure of at least two schools in the province's prominent commercial area, Hat Yai, for two days.

 Economy

-In addition to the structural deterioration, farmland and supply yields were adversely affected.
+Farmland and supply yields were negatively affected in addition to the structural deterioration.
 Major rubber plantations in southern Thailand provide a large portion of the nation's rubber supply.
-As a result of the floods, the estimated production for 2016–2017 was 10% lower.
-The continuous floods and persistent rain ruined close to 1 million rai of cropland.
-Over 990,000 rai were for planting crops, 39,000 rai for animal farms, and 19,000 rai for grassland.
+The estimated production for 2016–2017 was 10% lower as a result of the floods.
+The continuous floods and persistent rain ruined close to 1 million rai of cropland (Over 990,000 rai were for planting crops, 39,000 rai for animal farms, and 19,000 rai for grassland).
 According to Uthai Sonlucksub, president of the Natural Rubber Council of Thailand, southern Thailand was a significant rubber-producing region, and the floods hit this area at a difficult moment for farmers by disrupting infrastructure.
 He further added that since the demand exceeded supply, the price of rubber would inflate the following year.

-Both agricultural and non-agricultural industries saw decreased employment because of the economic recession, which diminished domestic consumption.
+Both agricultural and non-agricultural industries saw decreased employment because of the economic recession that diminished domestic consumption.
 However, the number of Chinese and Russian visitors increased.
 The University of the Thai Chamber of Commerce (UTCC) anticipated that the region's 3.2% economic growth would reduce by 1.2 percentage points.
 The damage was forecasted to lower the southern region's GDP growth from an earlier forecast projection of a 3.2% increase to merely a 2% growth.
 8.6% of the country's GDP is attributable to the south.
 The regional GDP was predicted to have increased by 2.9% from the previous year to 1.13 trillion baht.
 A Department of Business Development study indicated that, in varying degrees, 43,000 enterprises had taken the brunt of damage.
-The impact of the flooding on the nation's GDP as a whole, according to Mr. Vachira, was anticipated to be minimal—only 0.1%, to be exact.
+The impact of the flooding on the nation's GDP as a whole, according to Mr. Vachira, was anticipated to be minimal – only 0.1%, to be exact.